 In IPHC Regulatory Area 2A, north of Point Chehalis (46°53.30' N. latitude), the treaty Indian tribes manage the directed commercial landings for three fisheries under a Memorandum of Understanding among the 13 tribes.
 These consist of an unrestricted fishery, a restricted fishery with trip limits, and a late season fishery.
 These fisheries are subject to in-season management.
 There was an unrestricted, open access fishery, not to exceed 55 hours from 31 March to 10 June; and another unrestricted fishery on 13 July to 31 July for 20 hours.
 This was followed by two restricted fishery openings not to exceed 24 hours with limit of 0.23 tonnes (500 pounds) from 31 July to 15 October.
-Estimated total landings of 225 tonnes (494,933 pounds) were 2% under the fishery limit (228 tonnes or 502,500 pounds).
+Estimated total landings of 220 tonnes (484,865 pounds) were at the fishery limit (228 tonnes or 502,500 pounds).